Lamberto Cesari: Biography

 In 1933, he was awarded his laurea degree at the Scuola Normale Superiore in Pisa under the direction of Leonida Tonelli.
 After a period of study from 1934 to 1935 in Germany at Monaco di Baviera under the direction of Constantin Carathéodory, he went back to Pisa at the Scuola Normale Superiore for a year, and then to Rome at the Istituto Nazionale per le Applicazioni del Calcolo, at the time directed by Mauro Picone.

 From 1938 to 1946 he went back as a professore incaricato at Pisa University: in 1947 he was at the University of Bologna as a professor of mathematical analysis.

 In 1948 he went to the United States as a visiting professor at the Institute for Advanced Study in Princeton, at Purdue University in Lafayette, at the University of California - Berkeley and at the University of Wisconsin–Madison.

 In 1960 he was appointed as a professor of mathematical analysis at the University of Michigan at Ann Arbor where he remained until his retirement in 1981.
 In 1976 he became a citizen of the United States, while keeping close scientific contacts with the Italian mathematical community.

 The Lamberto Cesari chair

-The department of Mathematics at the University of Michigan honored the memory of Lamberto Cesari with the creation of a professorship chair.
+The department of Mathematics at the University of Michigan honoured the memory of Lamberto Cesari with the creation of a professorship chair.